Fifth Class: Balanced Hybrid and Intelligently Spaced Training

 Factors Influencing the Hybrid Balance

-They represent more of a deepening of understanding and should be familiar to most document review experts.
+The insights we gained in TREC 2016 into Hybrid machine/human interaction represent more of a deepening of understanding, rather than anything new.
+The Hybrid AI/Lawyer interaction is familiar to most document review experts who use active machine learning.
 Our 2016 TREC research improved our understanding of when and why the Balanced Hybrid approach should be tipped one way or another towards greater reliance on humans or machine.

 On some projects we found that your precision and recall improves by putting greater reliance of the AI, on the machine.
 These are typically projects where one or more of the following conditions exist: